-Introductory Chemistry will cover topics dealing with elementary concepts, atomic structure, periodic law, symbols, formula, equations, bonding, gas laws, acids, bases, solutions and equilibria.
+A course for students with limited background in chemistry to do laboratory experiments and exercises in correspondence with lecture material in CHEM 1000. $\bf S$ ementary concepts, atomic structure, periodic law, symbols, formula, equations, bonding, gas laws, acids, bases, solutions and equilibria.
 Will not substitute for CHEM 1110. (formerly CHEM 1310) F, S

-CHEM 1011♦ Introductory Chemistry Lab 1 credit
+CHEM 1011◆ Introductory Chemistry Lab 1 credit

-An introductory laboratory course with experiments and exercises which correspond to lecture material in CHEM 1010. (formerly CHEM 1311) F, S correspond to lecture material in CHEM 1020. (formerly CHEM 1321) ${\bf S}$
+An introductory laboratory course with experiments and exercises which correspond to lecture material in CHEM 1010. (formerly CHEM 1311) F, S